Salary trends provide valuable insight about the economy and career opportunities across geographies and industries.

 Hired compiles salary trends across various technologies based on the geographic locations.
 The report answers key questions, primarily from the perspective of employees.
-The data is collected widely: from online marketplaces, interview requests from more than 420,000 participants, job offers across 10,000 companies, and 98,000 job seekers across 13 cities.
+The data is collected widely: from online marketplaces, 525,000 interview requests, 10,000 job offers across 17,000 companies, and 180,000 job seekers between January 2019 and June 2021.

 Here are some of the interesting findings from the report:

-- Tech-related salaries lead the nation.
+- Tech-related salaries lead the nation as the Great Resignation trend is causing turnover at significant rates.
 The highest paying sectors in the U.S. are IT, ecommerce, entertainment, and healthcare.

 - Tech workers want more compensation for their skills and are willing to relocate for it.
-The tech hub of the San Francisco Bay Area offers the highest average salary at $145,000.
+The tech hub of the San Francisco Bay Area offers the highest average salary at $165,000.
 But other cities are closing in.
-When you adjust for cost of living, San Francisco’s salary picture pales in comparison to cost-adjusted salaries in other cities, like Austin ($208k), Denver ($185k), and Seattle ($182k).
+When you adjust for cost of living, San Francisco’s salary picture pales in comparison to cost-adjusted salaries in other cities, like Dallas ($243k), Atlanta ($242k), Austin ($234k) and Seattle ($204k).

 - Engineers are in high demand.
 Companies are seeking to fill roles in engineering, particularly full-stack, back-end, and front-end.
 Expertise in Go and Scala are the most sought among software engineering positions.

 - Economic activity is on the rise.
-Of those surveyed, 64% reported higher economic activity YOY and 72% expect continued growth in the next 12 months.
-Construction (74%), Information Technology (69%) and Life Sciences (70%) are among the leading industry sectors in terms of business activity growth.
+Of those surveyed, 69% expect continued growth in the next 12 months.
+73% of Life Sciences employers are the most confident about expected economic improvements.

 - Upskilling the current workforce is a lower priority than hiring new talent.
 Companies seem to seek candidates with currently needed skillsets.
 Many survey respondents cited a lack of company-paid education programs and incentives.

-- Employers believe that higher compensation is key to attracting new talent.
-Of employer responses, 38% increased salaries by three percent and 66% of managers increased a salary offer to secure a specific candidate.
+Of employer responses, 31% projected increased salaries by 3-5% percent and 56% of explorers expected to increase salaries beyond the expected budget.
 But, according to the responding employees, money isn’t the only factor.
-Employees see company culture, career prospects, and benefits as key drivers when taking a new position.
+Employees look for these key drivers when taking a new position including:

-The 19th annual research report by the Computing Technology Industry Association (CompTIA) provides data-rich insights into the IT industry and its workforce.
+The 2021 Cyberstates annual report on the U.S. tech industry by the Computing Technology Industry Association (CompTIA) provides data-rich insights into the IT industry and its workforce.
 The data is collected from government institutions and large enterprise consulting organizations.